stefantalpalaru/django-bogofilter/README.rst

        BOGOFILTER_ARGS = ['-o', '0.7'] # lower the spam_cutoff from the default 0.95

--  if you have use bogofilter for more than one thing in the same account, you'll want to specify a directory other than the default ~/.bogofilter:
+-  if you use bogofilter for more than one thing in the same account, you'll want to specify a directory other than the default ~/.bogofilter: